High-Risk Car Insurance in New York

 • One violation (DUI, speeding ticket, at-fault accident or distracted driving)

 We reviewed rates from major carriers by violation type to determine the most affordable insurers for New York high-risk drivers.
-Filter options allow users to compare full coverage and state minimum options for their needs.
+Filter options let users compare full coverage and state minimum rates.

 About Mark Fitzpatrick